 You will be invited to a welcome dinner at a nice local restaurant to enjoy the authentic Vietnamese cuisine.

+Arrival in Hanoi around 5:00.
+Your driver will waiting at the station to take you your hotel, where a room will be ready to rest and have a nice breakfast before departing for Halong.
 After breakfast, check out of the hotel and head to Halong Bay.
 The bay itself was declared as a UNESCO Natural Heritage Site, Halong Bay covers an area of 43,400 ha and including over 1600 islands and islets, most of which are uninhabited and unaffected by humans, it forms a spectacular seascape of limestone pillars and is an ideal model of a mature Karst landscape developed during a warm and wet tropical climate.

 Arrive at Tuan Chau International Passenger Port, embark on the traditional wooden junk followed by a welcome drink while the cruise manager briefing about the itinerary and safety info.
 A tasty lunch will be served on board when our cruise starts sailing towards the southeast of Halong Bay, passing by many stunning rocks and islets.
 Then we can join some activities such as rowboat or kayak (Kayaks can be booked in advance at reception with extra cost).
 Return to our cruise and rest of the day at leisure.
 Later, take part in a cooking demonstration with traditional Vietnamese food on the sundeck (or in the restaurant if weather does not allow).
 The boat cruises back through the Bay to its overnight anchorage.
 Dinner & overnight on board.